 Epidermal inclusion cysts are the most common cutaneous cysts.
-Numerous synonyms for epidermal inclusion cysts exist including epidermoid cyst, epidermal cyst, infundibular cyst, inclusion cyst, and keratin cyst.
+Numerous synonyms for epidermal inclusion cysts exist, including epidermoid cyst, epidermal cyst, infundibular cyst, inclusion cyst, and keratin cyst.
 These cysts can occur anywhere on the body, typically present as nodules directly underneath the patient's skin, and often have a visible central punctum.
 They are usually freely moveable.
 The size of these cysts can range from a few millimeters to several centimeters in diameter.
 Lesions may remain stable or progressively enlarge over time.
 There are no reliable predictive factors to tell if an epidermal inclusion cyst will enlarge, become inflamed, or remain quiescent.
 Infected and/or fluctuant cysts tend to be larger, erythematous, and more noticeable to the patient.
 Due to the inflammatory response, the cyst will often become painful to the patient and may present as a fluctuant filled nodule below the patient's skin.
 The center of epidermoid cysts almost always contains keratin and not sebum.
 This keratin often has a "cheesy" appearance.
 They also do not originate from sebaceous glands; therefore, epidermal inclusion cysts are not sebaceous cysts.
 The term "sebaceous" cyst should not be used when describing an "epidermoid" cyst.
 Unfortunately, in practice, the terms are often used interchangeably.

 The majority of epidermoid cysts are sporadic.
 Epidermal inclusion cysts are extremely common, benign, not contagious, and can appear to resolve on their own.
 Without definitive treatment, they can reoccur.
 They often occur in areas where hair follicles have been inflamed and are usually common in conjunction with acne.

 They are more common in men than women, with a ration of 2:1.
 They occur more frequently in patients in their 20s to 40s.
-Epidermal inclusion cyst by themselves are usually not genetically linked, but they can be hereditary in rare syndromes such as Gardner syndrome, nodular elastosis with cysts and comedones (Favre-Racouchot syndrome), and basal cell nevus syndrome (Gorlin syndrome).
+Epidermal inclusion cysts by themselves are usually not genetically linked.
+They can be hereditary in rare syndromes such as Gardner syndrome, nodular elastosis with cysts and comedones (Favre-Racouchot syndrome), and basal cell nevus syndrome (Gorlin syndrome).
 Elderly patients with chronic sun-damaged skin areas have a higher likelihood of developing epidermoid cysts.
 Patients on BRAF inhibitors such as imiquimod and cyclosporine have a higher incidence of epidermoid cysts of the face.
 They often occur in areas where hair follicles have been inflamed or repeatedly irritated.
 They are more frequent in patients with acne vulgaris.
 They can be seen during the neonatal period known as milia.

 The epidermal inclusion cyst can be primary or secondary.
 Primary epidermal cysts arise directly from the infundibulum of the hair follicle.
 Plugging of the follicular orifice allows for cyst formation.
 The cyst often communicates with the surface of the skin through a small orifice or visible central punctum.
-Patients suffering from acne vulgaris have a higher rate of hair follicle disruption and pore blockages leading to a higher rate of epidermal inclusion cyst formation from pre-existing comedones.
+Patients suffering from acne vulgaris have a higher rate of hair follicle disruption and pore blockages leading to a higher rate of epidermal inclusion cyst formation from preexisting comedones.
 Secondary epidermoid cysts can arise after the implantation of the follicular epithelium in the dermis due to trauma or comedone formation.
 Epidermoid cysts are lined with stratified squamous epithelium with the accumulation of keratin in the core.
-Recently, the human papillomavirus and chronic ultraviolet light exposure have been seen to allow for epidermal cysts to form.
+Recently, Human papillomavirus and chronic ultraviolet light exposure have been seen to allow epidermal cysts to form.

 Additionally, the epidermal inclusion cysts can occur in any area of the body.
-Most often they are found on the face, scalp, neck, back, and scrotum.
+Most often, they are found on the face, scalp, neck, back, and scrotum.
 Inclusion cysts found in unusual numbers or locations like the extremities, trunk, or the back of the ears may be seen in the setting of Gardner syndrome.
-Gardner syndrome or familial adenomatous polyposis (FAP) with extracolonic manifestations is an autosomal dominant inherited disease due to a mutation in the APC gene on Chromosome 5.
+Gardner syndrome or familial adenomatous polyposis (FAP) with extracolonic manifestations is an autosomal dominant inherited disease due to a mutation in the APC gene on chromosome 5.
 The cardinal clinical feature is innumerable, widespread colonic polyps in conjunction with extracolonic lesions.
 In this disease process, the epidermal cysts will often appear before the onset of puberty and may even precede the onset of colonic polyposis.

 Epidermoid inclusion cysts can be confirmed by histologic examination.
 Epidermal inclusion cysts, more specifically, demonstrate the implantation of epidermal elements into the dermis layer of the skin.
 The cyst wall is usually derived from the infundibular portion of the hair follicle.
 Thus, the majority of epidermal inclusion cysts may be referred to as an infundibular cyst.
 However, a cyst’s wall can be derived from another etiology, explaining the interchangeable yet inaccurate use of the two names.
 The cystic cavity is filled with laminated keratinous material.
 Often, a granular layer is present that is filled with keratohyalin granules.
 In the event a cyst ruptures, a keratin granuloma can be seen during the examination.
 Infected cysts microscopically can show disruption of the cyst wall, acute inflammation or neutrophil invasion, or intense foreign body giant cell reaction.
 Approximately less than 1% of epidermal inclusion cysts have a malignant transformation to basal cell carcinoma or squamous cell carcinoma.